 To get began, you’ll first must take away the steering wheel, and clear it with dishwashing detergent and water.
 After you’ve washed it, spray with PRE Painting Prep to take away oily residue that will have come out of your pores and skin.
 For any cracks, it would be best to use a triangle file to “V” the crack.
 Tip: a Dremel-style device additionally works properly.
 This may help you fully fill the crack with the PC-7 Epoxy.
 Combine the PC-7 following the instructions on the again of the can.
 Barely overfill the crack with the PC-7.
 (Tip: moist your finger with water to easy out the PC-7.)
 Enable the PC-7 to dry for 24 hours.

 After the PC-7 has totally dried, begin smoothing it with 240-grit sandpaper, and end with 320-grit sandpaper.
 Spray it once more with PRE to scrub the floor.
 You should definitely not deal with the steering wheel along with your naked arms, as this will likely contaminate the floor with oils out of your pores and skin.
 You are actually prepared to use a primer.

-|Use Gray Self-Etch Primer to apply several light coats to smooth the surface.
-Once it dries, you’re ready to apply your topcoat.
-The self-etching primer creates a great base for almost any topcoat finish (epoxies are not recommended).
-Our vinyl interior dyes work well as topcoats over the Self-Etching primer.
+|Use Gray Self-Etch Primer to use a number of mild coats to easy the floor.
+As soon as it dries, you’re prepared to use your topcoat.
+The self-etching primer creates an amazing base for nearly any topcoat end (epoxies aren’t advisable).
+Our vinyl interior dyes work properly as topcoats over the Self-Etching primer.

-|Here is the finished product.
-After the steering wheel was primed, it was painted with ivory white base coat, and then top-coated with a Urethane Clear Coat.|
+|Right here is the completed product.
+After the steering wheel was primed, it was painted with ivory white base coat, after which top-coated with a Urethane Clear Coat.|